 The first location in was the tower itself, it was pitch dark and the hairs on my neck stood up as the room temperature changed.

 At one stage their appeared to be a spirit in the room and when asked, “Do you have a message for our special guest Paul tonight, the spirit answered NO!
 I couldn’t help retort:” Don’t you know who I am?”

 During a thoroughly enjoyable and absorbing night, we had sensors going off, left right and centre, coloured balls moving around, a chair being tapped and kicked, and something tugged on my neck chain.

 The time went so quickly, and everyone had a great night and it is something I would certainly do again.

 THE PEACE RIDE SUCCESS

-The aim was to raise money for young people in the slums of India to participate in the 2019 Global Peace Games, Messines, Belgium.
+The aim was to raise money for young people to participate in the 2019 Global Peace Games, Messines, Belgium.

 18 cyclists representing Team NCFA, Team Starlizard, Team Basildon (Beauchamps High School and Woodlands School) and Team University of Kent, set off at 5.45am Saturday 23rd March from The University of Kent’s Peace Pitch.

 The Peace Riders arrived at Folkestone’s Three Hill Sports Park at 7.45am where Paul Cooper, NCFA, Director, presented Laurence Hickmott, CEO, Shepway Sports Trust, with a Peace Poppy Ball.